GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 app shortcuts appearing first in the `shortcuts` array as the limit on the number of app shortcuts displayed varies depending on the platform.
-Chrome and Edge on Windows for instance limit the number of app shortcuts to 10 while Chrome for Android only takes the first 3 app shortcuts into account.
+Chrome and Edge on Windows for instance limit the number of app shortcuts to 10 while Chrome for Android only takes the first 4 app shortcuts into account.

+{% Aside %}
+Chrome 92 for Android 7 now allow only 3 app shortcuts.
+A shortcut to the site settings was added, taking one of the available shortcut slots for the app.
+{% endAside %}

 ### Use distinct app shortcut names